AliceGlan/scooter-tots/README.md

 ## Deployment

 The site is deployed through GitHub.
 I took the following steps to deploy my site:
-1.
+1. Log into GitHub and locate the repository.
+2. Navigate to the settings tab.
+3. Locate 'Pages', in the code and automation section in the navigation menu on the left.
+4. In the Sorce section choose 'deploy from branch'.
+5. In the Branch section select 'main' and 'root'.
+6. Click save.
+7. Your deployed url will now be accesible within your repository.

-View Scooter Tots live page here - https://aliceglan.github.io/scooter-tots/
+You can view Scooter Tots live page here - https://aliceglan.github.io/scooter-tots/

 ## Testing